About Fiona Mealing

 Fiona Mealing was born into a vegetarian family in 1962 where health was a regular topic.
 As a teenager Fiona read the Wright Diet by Celia Wright who later went onto own and run Higher Nature.
 This book got her quite motivated about food and she started trying out different ways of eating.
 At this time Nutritional Therapy hadn’t really started so it never occurred to Fiona that this could be a career.

 Fiona then went and worked in a variety of positions that have stood her in good stead including secretarial work, telephone sales for the guardian and banking.
 Then when pregnant with her first child she read a book called the Better Pregnancy Diet by Patrick Holford and followed a regime by suggested by him for pregnancy and rekindled her love of nutrition, however didn’t really think any more about it until she had an ankle injury which she thought was due to a food she was eating (in fact it turned out to be a repetitive strain injury due to the clutch position in her car) and discovered the Institute for Optimum Nutrition and applied for their Nutritional Therapy Course and hasn’t looked back.
 Fiona also learned a good lesson here in that her ankle was not related to food!
 She changed her car and almost immediately her ankle got better!

 Since qualifying in 1999 with a credit from the Institute for Optimum Nutrition, Fiona has seen several thousand clients with a multitude of health conditions.
 Fiona feels as passionate about nutrition today as she did when she qualified (if not more so) and loves that fact that this is a therapy that empowers people to help themselves to get better and keep well.
 Fiona would say that the occupation she trained for has changed considerably in the last 20 years as the profession has matured and become more evidence based incorporating a 'functional medicine' approach.

-Fiona regularly attends independent post-graduate courses recommended by the British Association of Nutritional Therapists and also independently carries out research for courses she is running independently.
+Fiona regularly attends independent post-graduate courses recommended by the British Association of Nutritional Therapists and other organisations as well as independently carrying out research for courses she facilitates.